hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git reset HEAD^ | Pop your last commit out of the history git tag | List all tags git remote -v | List the URL of the remote repo git remote add origin (URL)  | Associate your repo with URL git push origin "branch_name" | Push "branch_name" to remote git pull origin (branch_name) | Pull the most recent changes from that remote branch git clone (URL) | Copy a repo from URL
+git reset HEAD^ | Pop your last commit out of the history git tag | List all tags git remote -v | List the URL of the remote repo git remote add origin (URL)  | Associate your repo with remote git remote set-url origin (URL) | Update an existing remote git push origin "branch_name" | Push "branch_name" to remote git pull origin (branch_name) | Pull the most recent changes from that remote branch git clone (URL) | Copy a repo from URL